DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 - Requests are intersected before they reach a controller action so you cannot handle them and render user-friendly error messages.

 Because of these reasons, the inbuilt request value checks are commonly disabled.
-You can do this using the `ValidateInputAttribute`:
+Use the `ValidateInputAttribute` to do this:

 ```cs
 [ValidateInput(false)]